 Also only part of the water entering the unit is useable, this is called the % recovery.
 This is affected by the factors listed above.

 For example, the amount of treated water produced can decrease by about 1-2% for every 1 degree Celsius below the optimum temperature.

 Systems must be well maintained to ensure good performance with any fouling requiring cleaning maximising the output of water.

 Biocides may be needed and the choice of biocide would depend on the membrane type, alternatively, other filters may be required to remove chlorine from water to protect the life of the membranes.

 To this end, a good treatment regime is needed and knowledge of the specific foulants so the optimum cleaning and maintenance chemicals can be chosen.

 The performance of RO membrane systems, water quality and plant performance can be enhanced with the careful selection and application of advanced treatment chemicals designed specifically for such water purification facilities and their sensitive membranes.

-Accepta's range of advanced reverse osmosis chemicals are scientifically formulated to help optimise reverse osmosis recovery rates, improve operational efficiency of RO plant installations; and reduce problems associated with scaling and corrosion.
+Accepta’s range of advanced reverse osmosis chemicals are scientifically formulated to help optimise reverse osmosis recovery rates, improve the operational efficiency of RO plant installations; and reduce problems associated with scaling and corrosion.